 We can observe three major differences, at least, between a classical analog bit and a qubit: superposition, measurement, and entanglement.

 3.3 Quantum Superposition

 The first major difference between a qubit and a classical analog bit with a value of 0.5 is that the latter is just that.
-No matter how many times you measure the analog bit, it will always show 0.5.
+No matter how often you measure the analog bit, it will always show 0.5.

 Now, consider a qubit in the following state:

 Each time we measure , we have a 50% chance of observing 0 or 1.
-In fact, we will never observe 0.5.
+We will never observe 0.5.

 Taking Advantage of Superposition

 The power of quantum computing lies in its ability to take advantage of superposition.
-If we use a qubit in a superposition of two states as input into our quantum computer and perform a single computation on it, we will be processing both states in a single shot.
+If we use a qubit in a superposition of two states as input into our quantum computer and perform a single computation, we will process both states in a single shot.